 This approximation system is a cornerstone on which more sophisticated mathematics is constructed.
 Any deficit in these innate capacities can spell trouble later.
 In the early 1990s Dehaene hypothesized that children build on their internal ballpark estimation system for more sophisticated computations as they get older.
 Indeed, in the years since then, a number of studies have found that impaired functioning of the primitive numerical estimation system in youngsters can predict that a child will perform poorly in arithmetic and standard math achievement tests from the elementary years onward.
 “We realize now that the learning of a domain such as arithmetic has to be founded on certain core knowledge that is available already in infancy,” Dehaene says.

 It turns out that dyscalculia (the computational equivalent of dyslexia), which is marked by a lag in computational skills, affects 3 to 7 percent of children.
 Dyscalculia has received much less attention from educators than dyslexia has for reading—yet it may be just as crippling.
-“They earn less, spend less, are more likely to be sick, are more likely to be in trouble with the law, and need more help in school,” notes a review article that appeared in Science in May 2011.
+“They earn less, spend less, are more likely to be sick, are more likely to be in trouble with the law, and need more help in school,” notes a review article that appeared in May 2011 in Science.

 The open-source software, which has been translated into eight languages, makes no hyperbolic claims about the benefits of brain training.
 Even so, more than 20,000 teachers have downloaded the software from a government-supported research institute in Finland.
-Today it is being tested in several controlled studies to see whether it prevents dyscalculia and whether it helps healthy children bolster their basic number sense.
+Dehaene’s team has developed a new version of the software, called Kalulu, and is conducting a randomized trial with students in France, testing whether it prevents dyscalculia and helps healthy children bolster their basic number sense.

 The cognitive foundations of good learning depend heavily on what psychologists call executive function, a term encompassing such cognitive attributes as the ability to be attentive, hold what you have just seen or heard in the mental scratch pad of working memory, and delay gratification.
 These capabilities may predict success in school and even in the working world.
 In 1972 a famous experiment at Stanford University—“Here’s a marshmallow, and I’ll give you another if you don’t eat this one until I return”—showed the importance of executive function.
 Children who could wait, no matter how much they wanted the treat, did better in school and later in life.